flyingcatok/loadbalancing/README.md

 Reference:

-Ishakian, Vatche, Dóra Erdös, Evimaria Terzi, and AzerBestavros. ?A Framework for the Evaluation and Managementof Network Centrality.?
+Ishakian, Vatche, Dóra Erdös, Evimaria Terzi, and Azer Bestavros.
+"A Framework for the Evaluation and Management of Network Centrality."
 In SDM, pp. 427-438.
 2012.

 This project is implemented in Java using Eclipse.
 I also used a free graph library, JGraphT.